 Please note, our updated By Laws will be added to our website as soon as they have been finalised.

-Finally, our Annual General Meeting (AGM) is to be moved to May or June each year, and the new board positions elected at this meeting will be effective in the next fiscal year.
-This has been approved to improve our governance, and also allows new board members six months to update themselves on DAI business and membership matters.
+Finally, our Annual General Meeting (AGM) is to be moved to June each year, and the new board positions elected at this meeting will be effective in the next fiscal year.
+All of these changes have been approved in ine with our By Laws, and to improve our governance.

 About our new Vice Chair: Alister is from Napier in New Zealand was diagnosed with younger onset Alzheimer’s in 2014.
 Soon after his diagnosis he was fortunate enough to attend a day programme run by Dementia Hawkes Bay, which he now attends three days a week.
 Alister has become an active member of DAI, having been involved in our Action Group and Board.
 This week, at our AGM, he accepted the nomination as Vice Chair in 2020.
 He is also a very active advocate for raising awareness of dementia in NZ and globally.

-DAI members are also wishes to thank our strategic partners and sponsors, and every single person who so generously donates to DAI.
+DAI members also wish to thank our strategic partners and sponsors, and every single person who so generously makes a donation to DAI.
 Without your donations and sponsorship, we could not continue to provide free membership and services to our members and supporters.

 Our first strategic partnership with a national advocacy organisation; thank you Dementia Australia for your support in 2019, and your committment to continued sponsorship and support of DAI into 2020 and beyond